 Research facilities consist of up-to-date laboratories located on-campus and animal facilities located at research centers and agricultural experiment stations of the College of Agricultural Sciences.
-New or remodeled facilities for slaughtering poultry, swine and cattle are located at the Lajas Sub-station.
+Our facilities for slaughtering poultry, swine and cattle are located at the Lajas Sub-station.

-As part of their training, graduate students may apply for an assistantship and acquire some teaching experience while serving as instructors in charge or as an aide in the laboratory sections of certain courses.
+As part of their training, graduate students may apply for an assistantship and acquire teaching experience while serving as instructors in charge or as an aide in the laboratory sections of certain courses.
 Another option is a research assistantship which are awarded on a need basis by professors with research grants.

-ANIMAL INDUSTRY (INPE)
+ANIMAL SCIENCE (INPE)